itmat/Normalization/README.md

 ##### B. Run quantify introns

-This step takes `notexonmappers.sam` files and splits them into 1, 2, 3 ... n intronmappers and intergenicmappers files (&lt;n> = 10 if you don't use the -depth option).
+This step takes `notexonmappers.sam` files and splits them into 1, 2, 3 ... n intronmappers and intergenicmappers files (n = 10 if you don't use the -depth option).

 Run the following command with **&lt;output sam?> = true**.
 By default this will return unique intronmappers.
 Use -NU-only to get non-unique intronmappers: